An operator has been appointed to run a new hub for new and developing businesses in North Devon.

 “There’s a huge amount of potential in Northern Devon and we aim to offer space and support for the individuals right through to large teams.

 “The way people work is changing and so the way we offer workspaces must change with it.
 The combination of small and medium-sized offices mixed with shared spaces allows organisations the focus of their own four walls, but also the natural networking and collaboration that comes with co-working.”

-The £5million project is being funded by the European Regional Development Fund, the Heart of the South West Local Enterprise Partnership’s Growth Deal, and Devon County Council.
+The £5million scheme has been funded by the European Regional Development Fund, the Heart of the South West Local Enterprise Partnership and Devon County Council.